aashishdhawan/aashishdhawan.github.io/_posts/2016-11-16-Unit-testing.md

 ## 5. Do not abandon test cases because it is a piece of code too.

-After Unit test is also a code which needs maintenance.
+After all, Unit test is also a code which needs maintenance.
 If left unintended it will do more harm than good.
 So whenever you think writing Unit Tests is not in your interest, just think about your strategy and plan again.

+Unit testing is really a powerful tool, but using it properly is also very important.

 Happy Coding!